SarthakVyaghrambare/Bread-Basket-Analysis-by-Apriori-Algorithm/README.md

 # Bread-Basket-Analysis-by-Apriori-Algorithm
-In this project I study about the Apriori Algorithm and the Associate Rule on the topic Market Basket Analysis .
+In this project I study about the Apriori Algorithm and the Associate Rule on the topic Bread Basket Analysis .